Patricia Hoag Simon

-Patricia has served as Coordinator for Musical Theatre at Marymount Manhattan College since 1991.
-She has designed our various music theatre curricula as well as taught Musical Theatre Techniques, Scene into Song, Auditioning for Musicals, Senior Showcase and Special Topics courses such as The Musicals of Prince and Sondheim, New Musicals and Musicals That Won the Tony as Best Musical and Best Revival of a Musical.
+Patricia served as Coordinator for Musical Theatre at Marymount Manhattan College from 1991 to 2020.
+She designed our various music theatre curricula in the music theatre minor and later the BFA as well as taught Musical Theatre Techniques, Scene into Song, Auditioning for Musicals, Senior Showcase and Special Topics courses such as The Musicals of Prince and Sondheim, New Musicals and Musicals That Won the Tony as Best Musical and Best Revival of a Musical.

 Pat directed Baby, She Loves Me, The Grass Harp, The Human Heart, Plain and Fancy, Carousel, The Human Comedy, Ragtime and South Pacific for the College.
-Additionally, she has introduced music theatre professionals such as Robert Durkin, Josh Bergasse, Marcia Milgrom Dodge, Christopher D’Amboise, David Loud, and Stephen Oremus to the Theatre Production Workshop, where our students worked with them on such shows as The Boyfriend, Thoroughly Modern Millie, Bright Lights Big City, Drood, Vaudeville, and Two Gentlemen of Verona.
+Additionally, she introduced music theatre professionals such as Robert Durkin, Josh Bergasse, George Faison, Marcia Milgrom Dodge, Christopher D’Amboise, William Foster McDaniel, David Loud, Lee Summers, Janet Noh and Stephen Oremus to the college, where our students worked with them on such shows as The Boyfriend, What I Want You To Know, Bright Lights Big City, Drood, Pangaea, Vaudeville, and Two Gentlemen of Verona.

 Our partnerships with Pearl Studios, Manhattan Movement and Art, Studio Maestro, The York Theatre Company, Ballet Hispanico and National Dance Institute are the result of Pat’s efforts to truly make New York City our campus for musical theatre.

 Prior to MMC, Pat was a professional actor, appearing in A Shot in the Dark, Dames at Sea, Cabaret and Fiddler on the Roof.
 She worked as Casting Director and Literary Advisor for the WPA Theatre, casting Robert Harling’s Steel Magnolias.
 For several years she worked at New York Agency and Bauman Hiller Associates assisting Mark Redanty before taking teaching and curriculum design positions with Musical Theatre Works and The American Academy of Music and Dramatic Arts.

-Pat is especially proud of the MMC January Projects funded by the Frederick Loewe Foundation which have allowed students to work on new musicals or take master classes with Dev Janki, George Faison, Patricia Birch, Larry Fuller, Larry Grossman, Charles Strouse, Christopher Cerf, Paul Jacobs, Sarah Durkee, Adam Guettel and Barbara Siman among many.
+Pat is especially proud of the MMC January Projects funded by the Frederick Loewe Foundation which have allowed students to work on new musicals or take master classes with Dev Janki, Patricia Birch, Larry Fuller, Larry Grossman, Charles Strouse, Christopher Cerf, Paul Jacobs, Bill Russell, Sarah Durkee, Adam Guettel, Damon Evans and Barbara Siman among many.